DeFiHackLabs/Solidity-Intensive-CoLearning/MaggieS.md

 * Checking and filling the gaps in Step2.

-* Figuring out all the test questions in Beta of WTF Academy .
+* Figuring out all the test questions of WTF Academy .

 * Mapping my own questions into a mind map.